-Award-winning reporter, writer and storyteller with over a decade of experience producing print and online content for media; corporate and institutional clients
+Award-winning reporter, writer and editor with over a decade of experience producing print and online content for media; corporate and institutional clients

 My specialties include: web and custom content; copy writing; corporate communications; news and feature writing with an emphasis on education, healthcare and real estate.
 My large body of work includes web copy, custom content articles, social media posts, newsletters, talking points, targeted letters, news & feature stories, press releases and more.

 Besides being one of the nation's preeminent organ builders, Austin is one of the longest-surviving.
 While it may have a low profile locally, it is renowned among pipe organ enthusiasts for its well-built, long-lived instruments and for a patented air chest system invented by John T.